usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

-Because of the exotic types introduced when dealing with public-key cryptography (first-order polynomials, very large integers of some finite fields...), CAO applies some optimizations to its programs before generating C code.
+Because of the exotic types introduced when dealing with public-key cryptography (first-order polynomials, very large integers of some finite fields...), CAO applies several optimizations to its programs before generating C code.
 For instance, C compilers' strength reduction pass (replacing "strong" operations by "weaker" once, for instance replacing a multiplication by several additions) will not